 All owners and occupiers in a strata scheme, including tenants, are legally obliged to comply with the by-laws of the scheme.

-If an owner or resident breaches a by-law, the strata committee can first contact the resident to advise of the breach, and ask that they stop the conduct that is causing the breach.
+If an owner or resident breaches a by-law, the strata committee should first contact the resident and ask them to stop.

-If it continues, the owners corporation can serve a 'Notice to Comply with a By-Law' on the person who is breaching it.
+If it continues, the owners corporation can serve a notice to comply with a by-law.
 This notice advises the resident of the breach and asks for the conduct to cease immediately.
 The notice can be a letter or email and must include the details of the by-law that has allegedly been breached.
-A copy of a Notice to Comply with a By-Law is available on the Fair Trading website.
+Download a copy of the <notice to comply with a by-law>.

 The owners corporation must decide by special resolution at a general meeting to make or change a by-law.

-Apart from complying with the by-laws, there are other obligations for strata residents under the Act.
+There are other obligations for strata residents under the Act.
+Residents must not:

 - interfere with or impact another person's lot, including services provided to them or the common property.
 This includes doing anything to affect another lot owner's water, sewage, drainage, gas, electricity, garbage, air conditioning, heating or telecommunications services